 A program to reduce stress and anxiety in school communities.

 I love helping individual kids and families, but what bothers me so deeply is that stress and anxiety issues are affecting so many children: sadly, I rarely meet a teenager or young adult who isn’t dealing with chronic stress or anxiety and whose confidence and joy levels are appropriately high.
 Kids should be having a ball, right?
 Not worried about everything they do.
-What stresses me out is I cannot help them all working with them individually.

 Interestingly, this stress seems pervasive and appears to cut across geographic and socio-economic lines: children from schools of all types are ending up with similar stress, anxiety, abandonment issues, loneliness, and PTSD.
 Left untreated, this chronic stress and anxiety can manifest itself in many ways, which range from destructive to deadly: from vaping to sexting to over-functioning to phone addiction to bullying to drug/alcohol use to suicide, the cries for help are everywhere.

 We call stress “The Great Isolator” because so many stress causes many people—children and adults—to retreat within themselves and even cut themselves off from friends and family.
 With today’s chronic stress, this isolation can also become chronic, and it becomes downright dangerous, as our increasing suicide rate among teens tells us.
 Therefore, a big part of reducing this stress is to develop a framework that forges connection.
 And that is exactly what The Reconnection Project does.

 Here are our brochures that describe the RP in more detail:

 As you can see, we have different levels to meet any school budget.

 We welcome the opportunity to work with you so we can help your students, faculty, and parents.
 Feel free to contact me to discuss your school’s particular needs.